 Mindfulness in Relationships

-To break out of this negative habit and release our fixation on the other person’s behaviour, it can be helpful to think of how the person before us was once a baby, free from their present conditioning, and that if we had lived in their shoes, with their circumstances, we might have picked up the same conditioning.
+A practical way to cultivate mindful relating is to consider the shared humanity beneath someone’s conditioning.
+Imagine the person before you as they once were: a baby, unconditioned and free of reactive behaviours.
+If we had lived in their shoes, with their circumstances, we might have picked up the same conditioning.
 Yet, beneath their conditioning, they are still a human being, and still an expression of the universal spirit that connects us all.
-By practising mindful relating, we see through their conditioning to their humanity and spirit, and no longer react to the conditioning.
+By practising mindful relating, we see through their conditioning to their humanity and spirit, and no longer react to that conditioning.

 Mindful relating involves not identifying our thoughts, opinions, beliefs, judgements, and reactive feelings with the person before us.
 Instead, we see them as they truly are: a centre of pure being.
 This does not mean that we become blind to how they treat us with their conditioned and reactive behaviour.
 It simply means that, with healthy boundaries in place, we meet them from our centre in the present moment as they truly are, free from the reactive overlay of our conditioning.